844-914-1942

 This is the biggest draw for most travelers.
 Empty leg flights can offer savings of up to 75% compared to the cost of a traditional charter.
 Because the operator needs to move the aircraft to its next location anyway, they offer the flight at a steep discount to avoid flying an empty plane.
 This makes private aviation accessible for trips you might not have otherwise considered, whether it’s a spontaneous weekend getaway or a last-minute business meeting.
 By keeping an eye on available empty leg flights, you can find exceptional value without compromising on quality.

-Pro: Access to Premium Aircraft
+The Upside: Access to Premium Jets

 Flying an empty leg gives you the chance to experience a wide range of premium aircraft that might typically be outside your usual budget.
 You could find yourself on a spacious, long-range jet for a short domestic trip, simply because that’s the plane that needs repositioning.
 This is a fantastic way to enjoy the top-tier amenities and performance of different models in our fleet.
 It’s an opportunity to travel in ultimate style and comfort, enjoying all the perks of a high-end jet without paying the full price for that specific aircraft class.